 I thought about saying just one.
 I’d rather get one million shots than meet whoever was messing with me.
 But there was no point in putting it off.
 “Two, please.”

-“Do you want to wait for them?”
+“Do you want to wait for them here or be seated at the table?”

 I shook my head.
 “No.” I was done with waiting.
 “I’ll sit.”